tylerbutler/engineer/engineer/docs_source/dev/command_plugins.rst

 Command Plugin Forms
 --------------------

-Engineer provides two forms of command extensibility: argparse and ``argh``.
+Engineer provides two forms of command extensibility: argparse and argh.
 The argparse style will be familiar to anyone who has used argparse, the `command-line processing module <https://docs.python.org/2.7/howto/argparse.html#id1>`_ in the Python standard library.